India removes barriers to U.S. embassy as anger grows over diplomat's arrest

 The case is the latest concerning alleged ill-treatment of domestic workers by India's elite, both at home and abroad.

-In June 2011, an Indian maid working for the country's consul general in New York filed a lawsuit alleging that he was using her as forced labour.
+In June 2011, an Indian maid working for the country's consul general in New York filed a lawsuit alleging that he was using her as forced labor.

 A member of parliament's wife was arrested last month for allegedly beating her maid to death at her home in Delhi.